Skip to main content

 Whereas, According to the same article, about 5.7 percent of cases of preeclampsia or eclampsia may present de novo, meaning onset occurs, in the postpartum period, even without hypertension in pregnancy, increasing the importance of blood pressure monitoring for those who are postpartum; and

-Whereas, NYS should also mandate that healthcare providers who provide services relating to the SMBP strategy be fully reimbursed by Medicaid for providing those services; and
+Whereas, The legislation also mandates that healthcare providers who provide services relating to the SMBP strategy be fully reimbursed by Medicaid for providing those services; and

-Whereas, Such legislation or mandate would be a crucial step for improving the health outcomes of pregnant and postpartum individuals, and their children, especially in New York City where maternal mortality is widely regarded as a public health crisis; now, therefore, be it
+Whereas, This legislation, if passed, would be a crucial step for improving the health outcomes of pregnant individuals, and their children, especially in New York City where maternal mortality is widely regarded as a public health crisis; now, therefore, be it

-Resolved, that the Council of the City of New York calls on the New York State Legislature to introduce and pass, and the Governor to sign, legislation that will mandate that Medicaid automatically authorize the coverage of validated blood pressure cuffs and monitors for pregnant and postpartum people and fully reimburse healthcare providers who assist such patients in their usage.
+Resolved, that the Council of the City of New York calls on the New York State Legislature to pass, and the Governor to sign, S.8541/A.8946, legislation that mandates that Medicaid automatically authorize the coverage of validated blood pressure cuffs and monitors for pregnant people and fully reimburse healthcare providers who assist such patients in their usage.

 JN